-The iPhone XR has been available for around a year and a half now, and it’s still available from the Apple website for around $600.
-That said, you can probably find one for cheaper refurbished if you’re willing to not have a completely new device.
+The iPhone XR has been available for around two years now, and it’s still available from the Apple website for around $499 and upwards.
+You could also potentially find one for cheaper refurbished if you’re willing to not have a completely new device.

 The iPhone SE, on the other hand, is available now from the Apple website for only $400 — making it easily one of the best phones in its price range.

 Looking for more?
 Check out the best iPhone Black Friday deals we found.

 Which device is ultimately better?
 Well, the iPhone XR.
 It has a more modern design and a better battery, making it an excellent option.
 However, the iPhone SE is a bit cheaper, and, as a result, it’s easily the best option in its price range.
 Choosing the iPhone XR over the iPhone SE means you’re paying an extra $99 for a larger display and Face ID.